Elmdon: Transport

 Elmdon has an infrequent bus service with links to Bishop's Stortford.
 There are three roads out of Elmdon; two are minor roads leading to other villages, and the third provides access indirectly to the nearest station, Audley End on the West Anglia Main Line.

-Utilities

-Elmdon is not served by mains gas; houses rely on individually supplied heating oil systems.
-The village is connected to British Telecom's backbone network through the Chrishall exchange which is ADSL-enabled.
-As of January 2007, speeds of up to 2mb ADSL and 3mb ADSL-MAX were available through broadband over copper phone cable.
-No cable television providers service the village.

 Leisure

 Elmdon has sporting teams participating in local leagues.
 The village is a starting point for cross country running with trails of between 3 km and 30 km, some avoiding major roads.
 Tracks are passable on foot and bicycle between March and November, becoming waterlogged outside this range (passable but not to run on).

 The Icknield Way Path passes through the village on its 110 mile journey from Ivinghoe Beacon in Buckinghamshire to Knettishall Heath in Suffolk.
 The multi-user route is open for walkers, horse riders and off-road cyclists.